KarelKubat/jdcal/README.md

 	// Julian 1797 is a leap year: false       # agree
 	// Gregorian 1797 is a leap year: false

-	// Julian 1800 is a leap year: true        # Century: Julian and Gregorian IsLeap disagree
+	// Julian 1800 is a leap year: true        # Century: IsLeap disagrees
 	// Gregorian 1800 is a leap year: false

 	// Julian 2000 is a leap year: true        # Millenium: Julian and Gregorian agree